oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 Acknowledgment packets PUBACK, PUBREC, PUBREL, PUBCOMP, REGACK, SUBACK, UNSUBACK with a Reason Code of 0x80 or greater indicate that the received packet, identified by a Packet Identifier, was in error.
 There are no consequences for other Sessions or other Packets flowing on the same Session.

-[The CONNACK and DISCONNECT packets allow a Reason Code of 0x80 or greater to indicate that the Virtual]{.mark} [Connection will be]{.mark} [closed.
-If a Reason Code of 0x80 or greater is specified, then the Virtual Connection MUST be]{.mark} [closed]{.mark} [whether or not the CONNACK or
+[The CONNACK and DISCONNECT packets allow a Reason Code of 0x80 or greater to indicate that the Virtual Connection will be deleted.
+If a Reason Code of 0x80 or greater is specified, then the Virtual Connection MUST be deleted whether or not the CONNACK or DISCONNECT is sent]{.mark}
-DISCONNECT is sent]{.mark} \[MQTT-4.13.2-1\].
-Sending of one of these Reason Codes does not have consequence for any other Session.
+\[MQTT-4.13.2-1\].
+Sending one of these Reason Codes has no consequences for any other Session.

 If the Control Packet contains multiple errors the receiver of the Packet can validate the Packet in any order and take the appropriate action for any of the errors found.